About Us

 Are you struggling to adapt to life changes?

 Are you finding that life is throwing you a curve ball?
-Have you noticed that you or or family members have had more difficulty than usually successfully navigating life transitions?
+Have you noticed that you or your family members have had more difficulty than usual successfully navigating life transitions?
 Have you noticed more signs of stress, anxiety, or depression in yourself or teenager?
 Do you feel “I should just be able to handle this?”
 Are you worried that things are not getting better?

 I have experience working with clients on a variety of concerns including: